 EarthCraft Light Commercial:

-In Fall 2017, EarthCraft Light Commercial released EarthCraft Light Commercial version 2, which provides updated technical requirements and documentation adjustments.
+In 2017, EarthCraft Light Commercial released EarthCraft Light Commercial version 2, which provides updated technical requirements and documentation adjustments.
 For a complete description of EarthCraft Light Commercial updates, please reference the program’s updated guidelines and worksheet.

 EarthCraft Fit Out:

 EarthCraft Fit Out certification offers third-party verification of sustainably constructed and designed commercial interior spaces.
 This specific certification option is targeted for restaurants, shops, or smaller office spaces that move into already existing commercial spaces.
 For many of these tenants and property owners, a complete building renovation is not financially feasible.
 EarthCraft Fit Out is designed to bring energy and water efficiency, as well as building durability and improved indoor air quality to the space through an accessible and streamlined process.
 EarthCraft Fit Out is is best suited for commercial building projects sized 50,000 square feet or less, however projects up to 80,000 square feet may be considered for the program.

 EarthCraft Fit Out Guidelines

 - Collaborative Process